xmassbesra/E-Commerce-Sales-Dashboard-Project-Using-Power-BI/README.md

 # E-Commerce-Sales-Dashboard-Project-Using-Power-BI
-Interactive Sales Dashboard Project using Microsoft Power BI This is My Microsoft Power-BI Project, feel free to download & give feedback, Thank You.
+This is My Microsoft Power-BI Project with Interactive Sales Dashboard, feel free to download and explore.
+I'll be more than happy if you give me the feedback, Thank You.